What is Customer Journey Map?

 Major Components of a Customer Journey Map

-1. Customer Journey Stages (The Various Steps)
+1. Customer Journey Stages (The Steps)

 2. Buyer Personas (Who Are Your Customers?)